 Step 2: Seal the artwork

 Tear off a piece of clear packing tape and place it onto a hard surface with the sticky side up.
 Put the printed drawing onto the sticky side of the tape.
 Place another piece of clear packing tape on the top.
 (You’re creating a sandwich.)
 Rub the two pieces of tape together to push out any air bubbles, paying close attention to the area of tape next to the edge of the picture.
 You don’t want to trap a bubble at the paper’s edge, which could be seen in the final charm.

 Note: I could have sealed the image with a couple of layers of glue, but I chose the tape method so that I could use it right away, instead of waiting an extra day for the glue to dry.

 Another option (shown in the picture) is to add some glitter to the back.
-When adding the glitter, you will want to wait until the resin partially cures, otherwise your resin may sink to the bottom.
-Cover and allow to cure.
+When adding the glitter, you will want to wait until the resin partially cures, otherwise, your resin may sink to the bottom.
+Allow curing.

 Sand the resin charm edges with some wet/dry sandpaper.
 You don’t have to sand a lot, but sand off the sharp edges which occur when the resin ‘creeps’ up the side of the mold.

 Use a glue-on bail finding to make the charm wearable.

 I used E6000 to glue the charm and bail together.
 This video shows how to use E6000 to glue a bail on a resin charm: